 We work with such visualizations on the initial “generation stage” and then, on what’s known as the “complete stage,” where everything is complete for us to actually work with our subtle energy system.
 Out of the subtlest energy we can actually generate a subtle form – rather than a samsaric form – called an “illusory body.”
 The practice is done in meditation, and is unsustainable out of meditation.
 Still, visualizing pure forms through working with the subtle energy system in this way is the direct cause for actually generating ourselves, at the final point, as an enlightened Buddha.

 If we don’t believe in death, the bardo and rebirth, and if we have no appreciation of impermanence, then our practice becomes meaningless.
 We need to strongly think, “I will die one day, and I wish to avoid it being just an ordinary death, bardo and rebirth.”
 On the most basic level, our death could lead to a worse rebirth, where we don’t have this precious human life nor the freedoms it gives us.
-Totally convinced that we will die at an uncertain time will motivate us to avoid creating negativities.
+Being totally convinced that we will die at an uncertain time will motivate us to avoid creating negativities.
 If we think of death, bardo and rebirth in terms of the structure of the Four Noble Truths, then by meditating seriously on the first two truths – the true problem and true source of the problem – we’ll generate the wish to practice in order to get rid of our suffering.

 The more aware we are of death and impermanence, the more effective will our daily practice be.
 There are so many causes of death – being hit by a truck, having a heart attack, eating bad food – and there are lower states in which we could be born, and in which countless beings are suffering.
 The beginninglessness of our lives means that we’ve almost certainly built up the negative potentials to be reborn as a cockroach, or worse.
 Although it can be hard to really appreciate what life would be like as a hungry ghost or hell-being, we can still consider the life of some human beings who live in the poorest countries.
 There are people all over the world who are starving, who have to walk miles to collect dirty water, and who are being exploited right now.
 If we deeply contemplate these kind of experiences, it will give rise to a strong intention to avoid them.